-If a circuit breaker in the main power distribution panel of the vehicle or on the genset trips, there is either a short circuit or too much electrical equipment being operated at the same time.
+If a circuit breaker in the main power distribution panel of the vehicle or on the genset (Figure 7) trips, there is either a short circuit or too many appliances being operated at the same time.
 Note that the genset will continue to run after a circuit breaker trips.

-If a circuit breaker trips, disconnect or turn off as much equipment as possible and reset the circuit breaker (typically, push the circuit breaker to Off to reset it and then to On to reconnect the circuit).
+If a circuit breaker trips, disconnect or turn off as many appliances as possible and reset the circuit breaker (typically, push the circuit breaker to Off to reset it and then to On to reconnect the circuit).
 If the circuit breaker trips right away, either the vehicle electrical distribution system has a short or the circuit breaker is faulty.
 Call a qualified electrician.

-If the circuit breaker does not trip, reconnect pieces of equipment, one by one, up to a total load that does not overload the genset or cause the circuit breaker to trip.
-If a circuit breaker trips right away when a piece of equipment is connected, the equipment probably has a short.
+If the circuit breaker does not trip, reconnect the appliances, one by one, up to a total load that does not overload the genset or cause the circuit breaker to trip.
+If a circuit breaker trips right away when an appliance is connected, the appliance probably has a short.